Olivia-Yoo/Olivia-Yoo/README.md

 - 👋 Hi, I'm Olivia
 - 🎓 I study computational neuroscience and statistics at Harvard College
 - 🧬 I'm interested in data science and machine learning for genomics and neuroscience
-- 💻 I'm excited about designing useful and versatile pipelines for data analysis
+- 💻 I'm excited about designing useful and versatile pipelines for biological data analysis

 <!--
 **Olivia-Yoo/Olivia-Yoo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.